The Shattering

 Not chosen because you were lovable.
 Not chosen because God saw something in you worth saving.
 Chosen because He is gracious.
 Full stop.
 There is no second reason.

-And here is the question waiting for you on the other side of the grief.
+On the other side of the grief, a question waits.
 Look back at the long road behind you — every doubt you outlasted, every prayer you kept whispering when the words tasted like ash, every Bible you opened on mornings when you would rather have stayed in bed, every confession you stumbled into, every time you came back when you swore you wouldn't.
 Whose work was that?
 If it was yours, you should be exhausted by now — and you should never be sure you can do it again tomorrow.
-But if every one of those returns was Him drawing you back — His hand under your elbow on the morning you almost stayed in bed, His Spirit moving in the silence when you thought you were praying alone — then you are looking at the proof of your election in your own rearview mirror.
+But if every one of those returns was Him drawing you back — His hand under your elbow on the morning you almost quit, His Spirit moving in the silence when you thought you were praying alone — then you are looking at His handwriting in your own rearview mirror.
 The faith you were so proud of having generated turns out to be the gift He has been quietly placing in your hands every morning of your life.
 The relief in that sentence is the only relief that lasts.
 Because if He generated it, He will generate it tomorrow.
 And the day after.
 And the morning of the funeral.
 And the night you cannot pray.
 The Author does not abandon His own paragraph mid-sentence.
 Even now, while you are still figuring out what to do with this truth, He is writing the next line of you.

 This joy is different from anything you have felt before because it is not conditional on your performance.
 It does not depend on your faithfulness or your continued choosing.
 It is the joy of being loved absolutely — loved before you were born, loved while you were dead in sin, loved through your rebellion and your running.
 And you weep.
 Not from terror.
 From joy.